Uplift » What To Do After A Car Accident

 Take and Keep the Proper Documentation

 Proper documentation serves as solid evidence to support your case.
-Immediately after the accident, try to retrieve the following:
+As soon as possible after the accident, try to retrieve the following:

 • Witness statements – It is important to obtain any available witness statements that describe what occurred and how the defendant’s negligence resulted in the accident that caused your injury.
 Be sure to get each witness to sign their statement.

-• Photos or videos – Immediately after the incident, be sure to obtain photos and videos.
+• Photos or videos – As soon as possible after the incident, be sure to obtain photos and videos.
 These will serve as solid proof of the accident and injury.
-Take several shots of the car damage, from every angle.
+Take several shots of the car damage from every angle.
 Also, it is important to take pictures of the location.
 Include street signs, stop signs, traffic lights, etc.

-• Traffic accident report that shows fault – for any injury accident, its important to have police come and write a report.
+• Traffic accident report that shows fault – For any injury accident, it’s important to have the police come and write a report.

 • Financial loss – This includes proof of lost wages and opportunities.